io7m-com/minisite/README.md

 The `changelogFile` parameter specifies an XML changelog in [link-ext [target "http://io7m.github.io/changelog"] changelog] format that will be converted into XHTML for the generated site.
-If no file is specified, no [term [type term] changes] section will be generated.
+If no file is specified, no `changes` section will be generated.

 The `changelogFeedEmail` parameter the email address that will be used when generating an RSS feed for the changelog.